wenzstev/personal-site/_posts/2020-12-12-How-To-Deploy-Simple-Mern.md

 npm install axios
 {% endhighlight %}

 Now it's time to actually code our frontend.
-Just like the backend, it's pretty simple:
+Just like the backend, it's pretty simple.
+Delete everything that's in the current `App.js` file, and replace it with the following:

 {% highlight jsx %}
 import React, {useState, useEffect} from "react"